rwth-acis/LAS2peer-AnnotationService/API.md

 * `title`
 * `keywords`

  To include more than one part, combine values separated by `,`.
+For each insert in the database, it is stored automatically `author` and `timeStamp` information.
 ## Table Of Content
 * [Retrieve Object Information](#retrieve-object-information)
     * [Get All Objects](#get-all-objects)